by Texas Homesteader ~

 Scraping Honey/Wax From Frames

-But there are considerations with storing honey supers filled with wax.
+But for us there are considerations with storing honey supers filled with wax.
 How to protect it from wax moths?
+Or mice?
 Where to store it?
 How to keep it cool?

 Because of that some beekeepers scrape both wax as well as honey off the frames.
-Then they store the empty frames in the box until next year.
+Then they store the empty frames in the wooden hive box until next year.

 Honey & Wax In Uncapping Tub

-If you’re just uncapping the comb, the frames will then be placed into the honey extractor.
-There the extractor will sling honey from the comb.
+If you’re just uncapping the comb, the frames will then be placed into the honey extractor from there.
+Then the extractor will sling honey from the comb.

-If you’re scraping everything from the frames completely you need to allow time for the honey to drip from the comb that’s been scraped from the frames.
+If you’re scraping wax & honey completely from the frames you need to allow time for the honey to drip from the comb that’s been removed from the frames.

 Allowing The Honey To Drip Slowly